Serotonin-Norepinephrine Reuptake Inhibitor (SNRI)

 What is a Serotonin-norepinephrine reuptake inhibitor (SNRI)?

-A type of medication that treats depression and anxiety.
+A type of medication that inhibits the reuptake of serotonin and norepinephrine neurotransmitters.

 Can SNRIs be used in combination with other medications?